|

 Tathra is a small coastal town just

-that requires care when driving the descents.
+south.
 Tathra is also a popular

 holiday destination that has a great surf beach.